Snaacky/theindex/README.md

 npm install
 ```

+> Note: We decided to stick with npm instead of yarn to manage dependencies.

 You should now have a folder called `node_modules`, which contains all the dependencies we need.
 We use
 [Next.js](https://nextjs.org) as framework for our [React](https://reactjs.org) web service.
 To test the web service you
 will have to run a db server in the background and start the frontend via: